98 Degrees: 1998-1999: Breakthrough

-After building popularity with their appearance in the animated Disney movie Mulan, and singing "True to Your Heart", a duet with labelmate Stevie Wonder, their album 98 Degrees and Rising went 4× platinum in 1998.
-Production credit included Atlanta-based producer and Babyface co-writing partner Daryl Simmons.
-Musician credits on the breakthrough album featured Atlanta-based session musician and former Earth, Wind & Fire guitarist Dick Smith.
-After the second album, 98 Degrees left Motown for its parent company, Universal Records.
+After building popularity with their appearance in the animated Disney movie Mulan, and singing "True to Your Heart", a duet with labelmate Stevie Wonder, their album 98 Degrees and Rising was released in October 1998 and became the group's breakthrough album, eventually going 4× platinum.
+Production credits included Atlanta-based producer and Babyface co-writing partner Daryl Simmons, while musician credits featured Atlanta-based session musician and former Earth, Wind & Fire guitarist Dick Smith.
+After the album's release, 98 Degrees left Motown for its parent company, Universal Records.

-The band's first major hit was Because of You (number three on the U.S. Hot 100 and number five on the Canadian Singles Chart) and went platinum.
+The band's first major hit "Because of You" reached number three on the U.S. Hot 100 and number five on the Canadian Singles Chart, and also went platinum.
 "The Hardest Thing" followed the success by reaching No. 5 on the Billboard Hot 100 and was certified gold.

-In 1999, 98 Degrees released their Christmas album This Christmas, which spawned the top 40 single "This Gift".
+In 1999, 98 Degrees released their Christmas album This Christmas, which spawned the Canadian top 40 single "This Gift".
 Within a month after its release the album was certified platinum.
 The group appeared as featured guests on Amy Grant's 1999 CBS Christmas special, A Christmas to Remember.
-Nick Lachey was featured on Jessica Simpson's album on the track "Where You Are", which was released as a single and reached the top 40.
+Nick Lachey was featured on singer Jessica Simpson's debut album Sweet Kisses on the track "Where You Are", which was released as a single and reached the top 40 in Canada but missed the top 40 in the US.
 The group appeared in the album called Jesus: The Epic Mini Series with their song "The Love That You've Been Looking For".